RazrFalcon/svgcleaner/docs/testing_notes.rst

 There are lots of examples (which is not categorized yet):

 - These two paths are the same: ``M 10 -20 A 5.5 0.3 -4 1 1 0 -0.1``, ``M10-20A5.5.3-4 110-.1``.
-  Sadly, most of the application doesn't support such notation, even throw it's valid by SVG spec.
+  Sadly, most of the applications doesn't support such notation, even throw it's valid by SVG spec.
 - ``clipPath`` element can contain only specific elements, but some applications renders all of them.
-  So when *svgcleaner* removes invalid elements - the result image will be rendered differently, even throw it's valid by SVG spec.
+  So when *svgcleaner* removes invalid elements - the result image will be rendered differently, even throw it's correct by SVG spec.
 - And so on...

 And again - such artifacts is not an error.